 CBUStoday City Guide Play Banner

-Columbus is home to hundreds of parks, many of which have hiking options, paved walking paths, and nature trails to explore.
+Columbus is home to many parks, some of which have hiking options, paved walking paths, and nature trails to explore.
 Check out these 24 hiking trails catered to all skill levels for outdoor adventures.

 Table of Contents